 Because Bitwarden is open-source software, it has a particularly active community forum where users can ask questions of each other and request features from the development team.
 You can also contact Bitwarden by email, or search their FAQs database.

-LastPass similarly offers a searchable FAQ database, a community forum, and support by email, although its email support for free users will end on May 17 2021.
+LastPass similarly offers a searchable FAQ database, a community forum, and support by email, although email support for free users ended in May 2021.
 Only business customers can access LastPass phone support.

 Overall, the level of support between the two is comparable, although Bitwarden’s open-source nature means it’s easier to request features and to give feedback to the developers.